 Beyond age, look for these signs:

-Ability to focus – They can follow instructions for about 15 minutes.
+Ability to focus — they can follow instructions for about fifteen minutes.

-Positive attitude – They’re excited to try new activities.
+Positive attitude — they are excited to try new activities.

 Still unsure?
 A trial lesson is the best way to see if your child enjoys the experience.
 Book a trial here.